Nevada Labor Laws Guide

 Tipped minimum wage in Nevada

-According to federal law and the Internal Revenue Service (IRS), tips are certain amounts of money that are freely provided by the customers to employees.
+According to federal law and the Internal Revenue Service (IRS), tips are a certainamount of money that customers freely provide to employees.

-Tipped employees in Nevada are employees who regularly receive such gratuities.
-Under Nevada regulations, employers are not allowed to offer lower than standard minimum hourly rates to tipped employees.
-So the tipped minimum wage must be at least either $8.75 or $9.75, again — depending on the availability of health insurance, or the lack of it.
+Under Nevada regulations, employers aren’t allowed to offer lower than standard minimum hourly rates to tipped employees.
+So the minimum wage for tipped employees must be $12 per hour.

-The practice refers to all employees being obligated to share a portion of their tips in order for a part to be distributed to employees who usually don’t receive tips, such as cooks, line cooks, prep-cooks, and dishwashers.
+Tip pooling refers to the practice of obligating all employees to share a part of their tips, allowing a portion to be distributed to employees who typically don’t receive tips, such as:

-Even if tip pooling is not required by an employer, employees can enter into agreements about this among themselves.
+Even if an employer doesn’t require tip pooling, employees can enter into agreements about this among themselves.

 Subminimum wage in Nevada